QuaNode/.github/README.md

-## Welcome to the first and award-winning open-source company in MENA
+## Welcome to the first and award-winning private IoB open-source company in MENA

 **Developers & supporters are always needed!**